lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 - `lc_ctrl_transition`: This submodule checks whether the transition target state specified via the CSRs is valid, and computes the redundantly encoded state vector of the transition target state.
 - `lc_ctrl_signal_decode`: This submodule is an output function only and derives the life cycle control signals (colored in blue) from the augmented state vector.

-Note that the two additional life cycle control signals `lc_flash_rma_req_o` and `lc_clk_byp_req_o` are output by the main FSM, since they cannot he derived from the life cycle state alone and are reactive in nature in the sense that there is a corresponding acknowledgement signal.
+Note that the two additional life cycle control signals `lc_flash_rma_req_o` and `lc_clk_byp_req_o` are output by the main FSM, since they cannot be derived from the life cycle state alone and are reactive in nature in the sense that there is a corresponding acknowledgement signal.

 The life cycle controller contains a JTAG TAP that can be used to access the same CSR space that is accessible via TL-UL.
 In order to write to the CSRs, a [hardware mutex]({{< relref "#hardware-mutex" >}}) has to be claimed.